SCENE 01 / SOUND RECORDIST TEAM

 Do you provide sound teams for international co-productions?

 Yes.
-Our sound teams are skilled working with global shoots filming in Saudi Arabia.
-They're comfortable with different workflows, global crews integration, and can communicate in English as well as Saudi.
+Our sound teams are skilled at working with global shoots filming in Saudi Arabia.
+They adapt to different workflows and blend in with global crews.
+They can speak both English and Arabic.

 Related Services